 The schedule for the seminar series is:

-All seminars are free of charge and open to the public, but registration is required.
+All seminars are free of charge and open to the public, but reservations are required.
+For more information, go to chicagobungalow.org.